-Lying east of the Ruwenzori Mountains, this splendid forest habitat is home to an amazing 11 species of primate.
+Lying east of the Ruwenzori Mountains, this forest habitat is home to an amazing 13 species of primate.
 Tracking a noisy chimpanzee family is a thrilling experience, and the sheer wealth of wildlife will delight naturalists.
 The birdlife is also outstanding.
-We recommend an overnight stay to maximise viewing.
+We recommend an overnight stay here to maximise viewing.

 Where: Karamoja Region

 Lake Mburo is a small, attractive park of rolling hills, grassland and a large papyrus-fringed lake.
 Effectively an extension of the Tanzanian plains, it has almost 70 species of mammal and good density of plains game.
-Once covered by open savanna, it contains much woodland and forms part of a 50km-long wetland system.
+Once covered by open savannah, it contains much woodland and forms part of a 50 kilometre-long wetland.

 Excellent for: Vehicle safaris, River safaris, Birdwatching